Aryalexa/42-b2bRoot/6-Bonus.md

 >
 > `mysql_secure_installation`
 > - It is a script provided with MySQL and MariaDB that helps to secure the installation by performing various security-related tasks.
 The configuration includes:
+>   - It asks whether we want to use `unix_socket` authentication.
+Instead of relying on a username and password combination, this method leverages the operating system's user authentication mechanism, specifically Unix sockets. >> No
+>     - It would check if the provided username corresponds to a valid system user on the operating system where the server is running.
+>     - Unix_socket authentication is specific to Unix-like operating systems (such as Linux).
+>     - Additionally, it only applies when the client and server are both on the same host, as it relies on local Unix sockets for communication.
+>     - a socket is a combination of an IP address and a port number that uniquely identifies a communication channel between two processes.
 >   - If there is no root password set, the script will prompt you to set a password for the root user >> No (no password) or Yes (and provide the password).
 Saying No is OK.
->   - It asks whether we want to use `unix_socket` authentication.
-This would allow the root (local only) to access without password, authentication would be based on the user's OS credentials rather than a password. >> No
 >   - It lets you remove anonymous users, which would connect without providing any credentials. >> Yes
 >   - It lets you disallow remote login for the root user, adding a layer of security >> Yes
 >   - It lets you remove test databases >> Yes